» Buyers Guide » Mercedes-Benz Convertibles

 Convertible Mercedes have been available throughout this long history but a wider range are made today than ever before.
-Drivers can choose from anything from the compact 2 seater SLK roadster to the family sized E-Class convertible with ample seating for four.
-There has even been talk of a large S-Class based four door convertible.
-The concept known as ‘Ocean Drive’ was given the go-ahead back in 2006 but it appears to have been another victim of the global recession.
-A C-Class Convertible is rumoured to be introduced based on the current coupé with 2+2 seating, to fit between the larger E-Class and SLK Roadster in size.
-Like the E-class It is expected to use a fabric roof rather than the folding hardtop seen on the SLC and SL.
+Drivers can choose from anything from the compact 2 seater SLC roadster to the luxurious full-sized S-Class Cabriolet with ample seating for four.
+The S-Class Cabriolet took a decade to come to fruition.
+The concept known as ‘Ocean Drive’ was given the go-ahead back in 2006 but Mercedes took their time to get it right.
+The three four-seat convertibles in the range all use a fabric roof rather than the folding hardtop seen on the SLC and SL.
 The current selection is by far the most extensive convertible car range of any car manufacturer, past or present.

-At the upper end of the range is the Mercedes Benz SL luxury sports car and the SLS AMG Roadster super car.
-Both have massive power on tap but the SLS is the more performance focused of the two while the SL suits drivers who require the comfort and luxuries to make the car suitable for long journeys and every day use.
+At the upper end of their sporting range sit the long-running Mercedes-Benz SL luxury car and the AMG GT Roadster supercar.
+Both have massive power on tap but the AMG GT is the more performance-focused of the two while the SL suits drivers who require the comfort and luxuries to make the car suitable for long journeys and everyday use.

 - Mercedes CLK 63 AMG Cabriolet (2006-2009)